liderbug/bfcalendar/README.md

 So after the initial "where were we" the program uses the system "cal" program to get an image of the month in question - day of week for day 1, days in the month.
 There are two types of entries: One time events IE a wedding and Repeating events IE Boy Scouts every Tuesday evening.

 So there are 2 Mysql queries - where "once" and where "not once".
 The date is "push"ed in to an array by day.
-Then each day is sorted by time.
-Then, via "<table..." the calendar is created 7x5.
+Then each day is sorted by time.  lastly, via "<table..." the calendar is created 7x5.

 Feel free to modify, change, improve - but please KISS